fatfingers23/replit-db-gui/README.md

 * Add new Keys, then can edit the value
 * Download a backup of your server
 * (Coming soon?)
 Update from a backup
+* (Coming soon?)
+Repl Auth with saving databases to a profile

 ## Technology used
 * Vue 3